-The astute reader might say to themselves: “hey you made a big deal about retaining all the essential nutrients in whole wheat flour, now you’re removing all of the bran!”
+The astute reader might say to themselves: “hey, you made a big deal about retaining all the essential nutrients in whole wheat flour, now you're removing all of the bran from this whole wheat sourdough bread!”
 Well, I suppose that statement does hold some merit.
 However, keep in mind we are not removing all of the bran, just the huge particles.
-With this high extraction flour, you’re going to be somewhere in between whole wheat (100% of the wheatberry retained) and sifted white flour (only the endosperm).
+With this high extraction flour, you're going to be somewhere between whole wheat (100% of the wheatberry retained) and sifted white flour (only the endosperm).
 So, in the end, this bread will have significantly more nutrition than 100% white bread, especially since the wheat germ is added as an ingredient.

 With that out of the way, let's see the full ingredient list: